Skip to main content

 II.- Personal Income Tax

-If a natural person, as described, turns out to be tax resident in Spain , they will be taxpayers for the Personal Income Tax (IRPF) and you must pay taxes in Spain for your worldwide income , that is, you must declare in Spain the income you obtain anywhere in the world, without prejudice to the provisions of the Convention to avoid international double taxation signed between Spain and the country of origin of the income.
+If a natural person, in accordance with the above, turns out to be tax resident in Spain , he/she will be a taxpayer for the Personal Income Tax (IRPF) and must pay taxes in Spain on his/her worldwide income , that is, he/she must declare in Spain the income he/she obtains anywhere in the world, without prejudice to the provisions of the Agreement to avoid international double taxation signed between Spain and the country of origin of the income.

-The agreements list some types of income and establish, with respect to each of them, the tax powers that correspond to each signatory State:
+The agreements list certain types of income and, with respect to each of them, establish the tax powers that correspond to each signatory State:

-• In some cases, exclusive power for the country of residence of the taxpayer,
+• In some cases, exclusive power for the taxpayer's country of residence,

-• in others, exclusive power for the country of origin of the income and,
+• In others, exclusive power for the country of origin of the income and,

-The personal income tax tax period is the calendar year.
-A person will be a resident or non-resident throughout the calendar year since the change of residence does not imply the interruption of the tax period.
+The personal income tax period is the calendar year.
+A person will be a resident or non-resident throughout the calendar year since a change of residence does not imply an interruption of the tax period.

-The income tax return of natural persons who are tax residents in Spain is submitted in the months of April, May and June of the year following the year of accrual.
-The Personal Income Tax regulations regulate limits and conditions that determine the obligation to submit the tax return, which must be consulted every year.
-Exempt income is not taken into account to determine the obligation to declare.
+The income tax return of individuals who are tax residents in Spain is submitted in the months of April, May and June of the year following the year of accrual.
+The Personal Income Tax regulations set limits and conditions that determine the obligation to file a tax return, which must be consulted each year.
+Exempt income is not taken into account when determining the obligation to file a tax return.

 Spanish-British Agreement of March 14, 2013 ( BOE of May 15, 2014)

-(The text of the Agreement can be consulted at https://sede.agenciatributaria.gob.es in the following route: Home > Regulations and interpretative criteria > International taxation)
+(The text of the Agreement can be consulted at https://sede.agenciatributaria.gob.es in the following path: Home > Regulations and interpretative criteria > International taxation)

 Pensions:

-Understood as remuneration that has its cause in a previously held job, they have different treatment depending on whether they are granted for services provided in the public or private sector.
+Understood as remuneration that is based on a previously held job, they are treated differently depending on whether they are granted for services rendered in the public or private sector.

-In Spain they would be exempt, with progressive exemption.
+In Spain, they would be exempt, with progressive exemption.
 This means that, if the taxpayer is obliged to file a personal income tax return for obtaining other income, the amount of the exempt pension is taken into account in Spain to calculate the tax applicable to the remaining income.

-2. However, if the beneficiary of the pension residing in Spain had Spanish nationality, the aforementioned pensions would only be taxed in Spain.
+2. However, if the beneficiary of the pension resident in Spain had Spanish nationality, the aforementioned pensions would only be taxed in Spain.

-Income derived from real estate (article 6 CDI):
+Income from real estate (Article 6 CDI):

 Dividends (article 10 CDI):

-Interest (article 11 CDI):
+Interests (Article 11 CDI):

-Interest originating in the United Kingdom and whose beneficial owner is a resident of Spain can only be taxed in Spain.
+Interests originating in the United Kingdom and whose beneficial owner is a resident of Spain can only be taxed in Spain.

 Capital gains:

-People residing in Spain must inform the Spanish tax administration about three different categories of assets and rights located abroad:
+Residents in Spain must inform the Spanish tax authorities about three different categories of assets and rights located abroad:

 • accounts in financial institutions located abroad

-• securities, rights, insurance and income deposited, managed or obtained abroad
+• Securities, rights, insurance and income deposited, managed or obtained abroad

-• real estate and rights over real estate located abroad
+• Real estate and rights to real estate located abroad

-This obligation must be fulfilled, using form 720, between January 1 and March 31 of the year following the year to which the information to be provided refers.
+This obligation must be fulfilled, using Form 720, between January 1 and March 31 of the year following the year to which the information to be supplied refers.

-There will be no obligation to report on each of the categories of goods when the value of the set of goods corresponding to each category does not exceed 50,000 euros.
-Once the informative declaration has been submitted for one or more of the categories of assets and rights, the presentation of the declaration in subsequent years will be mandatory when the value has experienced an increase of more than 20,000 euros compared to that which determined the presentation of the last declaration. .
+There will be no obligation to report on each of the categories of assets when the value of the set of assets corresponding to each category does not exceed 50,000 euros.
+Once the information declaration has been submitted for one or more of the categories of assets and rights, the submission of the declaration in subsequent years will be mandatory when the value has experienced an increase of more than 20,000 euros compared to that which determined the submission of the last declaration.

 AEAT logo